Priority aware grouping-based multihop routing scheme for RIS-assisted wireless networks: Analysis of the Proposed Scheduling Strategy

 \subsection{A-II: $U_i$ is currently busy but the time after which it becomes idle can be estimated}

 Here we first estimate the time interval $\eta_{w,i}$ from \eqref{iwait}, after which a particular IU becomes idle, given that it is currently busy.
 Note that, while the requesting pair with maximum $\beta$ was immediately getting service in the previous scenario, here it has to wait for time $\eta_{w,i}$, i.e., in this case, we have $W_{1,i}=\eta_{w,i}$ and not $W_{1,i}=0$ as previously discussed.
 Apart from this, the entire approach of estimating $W_{k,i}$ remains the same.
-Therefore, from \eqref{trm2} and \eqref{trm3}, we can aptly state that $\forall$ $c \in [0,1]$, we have As a result, similar to Remark \ref{rem3}, in this case we obtain

-Hence, we can summarize the complete subsection by generalizing the entire proposed framework as follows. and
+Therefore, from \eqref{trm2} and \eqref{trm3}, we can aptly state that $\forall$ $c \in [0,1]$, we have As a result, similar to Remark \ref{rem3}, in this case we obtain Hence, we can summarize the complete subsection by generalizing the entire proposed framework as follows. and Here, $a_i=0$ implies that $U_i$ is idle and $a_i=1$ otherwise.